telerik/kendo-ui-core/docs/intro/widget-basics/editing.md

 - `editable.template`&mdash;Allows you to define a custom editor template.

 > **Important**
-> * Some widgets provides additional `editable` options.
-Refer to the particular widget API documentation for additional details.
+>
-> For instance, the Grid widget can disable `remove` functionality using [editable.destroy](/api/javascript/ui/grid#configuration-editable.destroy) option.
+> Some widgets provide additional `editable` options.
+For more details, see the particular widget API documentation.
+For example, the Grid widget can disable the `remove` functionality by using the [`editable.destroy`](/api/javascript/ui/grid#configuration-editable.destroy) option.

 ### Events